The SCRAP Committee includes individuals supporting the project

 Martin Butcher is currently the Policy Adviser on Arms and the Arms Trade Treaty for Oxfam.

-Pierce Corden is a visiting scholar at the Centre for Science, Technology and Security Policy, American Association for the Advancement of Science.
-He served as the director of administration with the Preparatory Commission for the Comprehensive Nuclear Test Ban Treaty Organisation.
-Before that, he was director of the International Security Negotiations Office in the US State Department’s Arms Control Bureau.
+Pierce Corden is an adviser to the Holy See Mission to the UN on disarmament, nuclear and space issues.
+From 2002-2007 he served as the Director of Administration with the Preparatory Commission for the Comprehensive Nuclear-Test-Ban Treaty Organisation.
+Before that, he was director of the International Security Negotiations Office in the US State Department’s Arms Control Bureau, and in 1993 was Deputy Executive Chairman of the UN Special Commission (for Iraq).

 Jayantha Dhanapala is a former United Nations Under-Secretary-General for Disarmament Affairs and a former Ambassador of Sri Lanka to the USA and to the UN Office in Geneva.
 Dhanapala is Deputy Chairman of the SIPRI Governing Board, and the 11th President of the Pugwash Conferences on Science and World Affairs.